hit9/bt.cc/README.md

     };
     ```

+    It's a common case that a decorator node need to manage some stateful data, if they are entity-related,
+    we can define a `NodeBlob` for this decorator class to work together, checkout the section above: [stateful action node](#node-blob).

 * **Sub Tree** <span id="subtree"></span> <a href="#ref">[↑]</a>

   A behavior tree can be used as another behavior tree's child: